-In this work, however, we do not focus on open-loop equilibria $u^{\star} \in \mathbf{fix}(BR)$: A plan of action having such information structure is undesirable, as the game becomes sensible to noise disturbances and decision errors \cite{Basar1998}.
+In this work, we are not interested in open-loop equilibria $u^{\star} \in \mathbf{fix}(BR)$.
+A plan of action with such an information structure is undesirable, as the game becomes sensible to noise disturbances and decision errors \cite{Basar1998}.
 Conversely, feedback policies $u^p = K^p(y)$, for some $K^p : \ell_{\infty}^{N_y} \to \ell_{\infty}^{N_u^p}$, can detect such errors and adapt the plan of action accordingly.
-We thus consider that players' actions are represented by linear policies
+Thus, we let each $p$-th player's actions be represented by the policies